A safe, complete 2025 guide to bypass Samsung FRP using Odin.

 Activate the test mode for the Samsung FRP bypass with Odin

 For older Samsung devices, especially those on Android 6 (Marshmallow) to Android 9 (Pie), a different technique using a “Combination File” was standard.
+If you’re working with older versions, APK-based solutions may be easier—try our Easy Flashing FRP Bypass APK guide for legacy devices.
 This is now a legacy method and does not work for modern phones (Samsung S20 or newer).

 A Combination File is a special service firmware for diagnostics.
 It’s a barebones version of Android that enables USB Debugging by default, giving deep system access to remove the FRP lock.